LiquidAIDemo/LiquidAIDemo/docs/functionality.md

 - Demo time's speed can be adjusted (1 h/s, 30 min/s, 20 min/s and 10 min/s) and its range chosen from the last 24 h to following 24 h.
 The demo clock can also be paused and restarted.

 - Optimizer component downloading or uploading data is displayed as well as other components receiving data from it.

-- Total amount of energy being consumed during the demo.